 Your surgeon will try to use nerve sparing techniques if possible.
 This can prevent retrograde ejaculation.
-However, it can still take between one month and several years before your nerves recover.
+However, it can still take between 1 month and several years before your nerves recover.
 We strongly recommend that you bank your sperm before your surgery.
 Your doctor and nurse will talk to you about this in more detail.

 Before Your Surgery

-The information in this section will help you prepare for your surgery.
+The information in this section will help you get ready for your surgery.
 Read through this section when your surgery is scheduled and refer to it as your surgery date gets closer.
-It contains important information about what you need to do before your surgery.
-Write down any questions you have and be sure to ask your doctor or nurse.
+It has important information about what you need to do before your surgery.

+You and your healthcare team will work together to get ready for your surgery.
 Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.

-- I take any over-the-counter medications, herbs, vitamins, minerals, or natural or home remedies.
+- I take dietary supplements, such as herbs, vitamins, minerals, or natural or home remedies.